kristianmandrup/html5forms-rails/README.md

 Even [webforms2](https://github.com/westonruter/webforms2) is now included and should work with html5Widgets to display native javascript widgets ;)

-To enable Formdata for older browsers, the followingare included:
+To enable Formdata for older browsers, the following libs are included:

 * formdata.js
 * jquery.form.js